 Or maybe you are not enjoying running after every deal that you can get.

-Or just maybe you know that something else (let’s say research) is more important to you than being in the business side.
+Or just maybe you know that something else (let’s say research) is more important to you than being on the business side.

-The reason can be anything, but make sure that the reason is yours, to begin with.
-You may get inspired by your peer group for leaving the job (if few people are leaving investment banking for some reason), but ask yourself – “Is that your reason?”
+The reason can be anything, but make sure that the reason is yours to begin with.
+For example, you may get inspired by your peer group to leave the job (if a few people are leaving investment banking for some reason), but ask yourself – “Is that your reason?”
 If not, then don’t quit.
-Ponder.
+Instead, ponder.
 Justify leaving investment banking and doing something else first.
 And then you can do what seems justified.

-Let’s say you want to go into equity research because you find you’re perfect match for “research” profile.
+Let’s say you want to go into equity research because you find you’re the perfect match for the “research” profile.
 But do you know exactly what’s going on in “research”?
-The easiest way to find out is to ask someone in the “research” profile who has always been working in your own bank.
+The easiest way to find out is to ask someone in the “research” profile which has always worked in your bank.

 Once you get an idea, you will know whether that is a better option for you than investment banking or not.

-The next thing you must do is to see how much the next career move would help you in your career.
+The next thing you must do is see how much the next career move would help you in your career.
 Would it add value to your profile?
-Would it be progressive for your career in near future?
-Let’s say that you decide to do an MBA from a top-notch institute.
+Would it be progressive for your career shortly?
+For example, let’s say you decide to do an MBA from a top-notch institute.
 Ask the pass-outs about the opportunities after the MBA.
-Ask them whether MBA from this institute will really add value?
+Ask them whether the MBA from this institute will add value?
 If not, find something else or continue doing what you’re doing till you get a better opportunity.

 To take the leap you need to make sure that the move is well-thought after and won’t put you in a complete disaster.